Coding professionals who hold the CCA credential have demonstrated coding competency across all settings, including hospitals and physician practices.

 The CCA designation has been a nationally recognized standard of achievement in the health information management (HIM) field since 2002.
 The CCA exam is based upon job analysis standards and constructed using state-of-the-art testing principles.

-The CCA exhibits coding competency in any setting, including both hospitals and physician practices.
-The CCS and CCS-P® exams demonstrate mastery level skills in an area of specialty: hospital-based for CCS's and physician practice-based for CCS-Ps.
+The CCA is an indicator of coding competency in any setting, including both hospitals and physician practices.
+The CCS and CCS-P® credentials indicate mastery level skills in an area of specialty -- hospital-based settings and physician practices, respectively.

-Before submitting an application, carefully review the information contained in this guide.
+Before applying, carefully review the information provided in the Candidate Guide.
 It is the candidate's responsibility to ensure eligibility before submitting the application.
-Applicants who are determined to be ineligible and submit an ineligible application or request withdrawal of their application, will receive a refund of the application fee minus a $75 processing fee.
+Applicants who are determined to be ineligible and submit an ineligible application or wish to withdraw their application will receive a refund of the application fee minus a $75 processing fee.

 Member Price: $199

 You will receive an Authorization to Test letter (ATT) when your application to take the exam is approved.
 Please read it carefully.
 The ATT will state a four-month eligibility period during which you must schedule your exam appointment.
 Candidates who fail to schedule an examination appointment within the eligibility period indicated in their ATT will forfeit their application fee.

 Candidates who arrive at the test center 15 minutes after the scheduled appointment will not be allowed to test and will forfeit the application fee.

 Candidates who have forfeited their application fees in the situations noted above must complete a new application and pay a new application fee to reapply to take the exam.

 Organizations may purchase individual exams or exams in bulk.
 The process for organizations and candidates within these organizations is outlined below.

 Organizations: Follow the steps below to purchase and administer exams for candidates within the organization: